Amir-Nassimi/Persica-Glyph-OCR/Plate OCR/README.md

-# PersicaGlyph OCR: Persian License Plate Recognition System
+# PersicaGlyph OCR Studio: Persian License Plate Recognition System
-PersicaGlyph OCR is a state-of-the-art Persian license plate recognition system utilizing the YOLOv8 small model for fast and accurate detection and character recognition.
+License Plate OCR is a state-of-the-art Persian license plate recognition system utilizing the YOLOv8 small model for fast and accurate detection and character recognition.
 Designed for seamless integration into traffic monitoring and vehicle identification workflows, this tool stands out for its speed, accuracy, and ease of use.

 ## Table of Contents
 - [Introduction](#introduction)